named-data/NLSR/docs/ROUTER-CONFIG.rst

 We will walk through setting up the faces and creating the configuration file for ``/ndn/edu/memphis/%C1.Router/router1``.

 Step 1.
-Ensure nfd is running
+Ensuring nfd is running
 -------------------------------

 Type the following in the terminal: